kingsmanvn1x32/snell/README.md

 ./install-snell.sh
 ```

-## The default end slogan 443 was installed for the first time, please modify it Run after all scripts are run
+## The default end slogan `443` and psk `kingsmanvn` was installed for the first time, please modify it Run after all scripts are run
 ```
 vi /etc/snell/snell-server.conf
 systemctl restart snell